-Things move quickly in Stutggart so Porsche is already onto the second variant of Cayenne Hybrid with some choice upgrades.
+Things move quickly in Stutggart so Porsche is already onto the second variant of the Cayenne Hybrid with some choice upgrades.
 The Cayenne lends itself to electrification as it has a big footprint and a hefty kerb weight which both make it easier to integrate the extra kit without a major redesign.
-In this case that means a newly enlarged 14.1 kWh battery pack living under the boot floor which reduces boot space from 745 litres to 645 litres and an 75 litre rather than 90 litre fuel tank.
-Whilst battery capacity is up 30% the volume of the battery is the same which when combined with the restyled body has resulted in more boot space than before.
+In this case that means a newly enlarged 14.1 kWh battery pack living under the boot floor which reduces boot space from 745 litres to 645 litres and a 75 litre rather than 90 litre fuel tank.
+Whilst battery capacity is up 30% the volume of the battery is the same which, when combined with the restyled body, has resulted in more boot space than before.

-All of that power is channelled through a new 8 speed Tiptronic S gearbox to all four wheels via an active all wheel drive system.
-You also get no less than 4 driver modes to play with which includes a Sport Plus setting which has an extra quick battery recharge function which provides maximum performance.
+All of that power is channelled through a new 8-speed Tiptronic S gearbox to all four wheels via an active all-wheel drive system.
+You also get no less than 4 driver modes to play with, which includes a Sport Plus setting which has an extra quick battery recharge function which provides maximum performance.

 As usual with plug-in hybrids our advice is to buy this model if you regularly drive within the EV range, and look elsewhere if you don’t, as petrol-only running will result in heavy fuel consumption.
 You have been warned!

-Official range: 28 miles
+Official range: 25 – 27 miles

-Official electricity consumption: 206 Wh/km
+Official electricity consumption: 251 Wh/km

-Battery pack: 14.1 kWh (gross) liquid cooled lithium-ion, 6 year warranty
+Battery pack: 17.9 kWh (gross) liquid cooled lithium-ion, 8 year / 100,000 miles warranty

 Recharge time: 3.6 kW home wallbox 4 hours, optional 7.2 kW on-board charger 2.33 hours